MohmedMonsef/Marioplex-Frontend/README.md

 ```
 The last version of the coverage test can be found on: coverage\lcov-report\index.html
 including our components and views
+open views and component tap to view details.

 ### Run the Documentation page